 There have been a number of surveys that sampled Grandview resident’s opinions on the school facilities.
 Not all were done by the school.
 This is what I know about the surveys, and some advice for some parents who ran their own survey.
+I added a new section at the end to show how easy the school survey could have been hacked.

 Surveys should always be viewed skeptically, both because of the small sample size, and the information they might be pushing (Push polls are a well understood way to inject opinions into the public mind).
 They are useful when they show an overwhelming percentage – like the 75% that said the school board should not be moving kids out of Stevenson, or replacing the high school.